 After you finish reviewing the structure of animal cells, select "Plant Cell" and review the structures.

 After completing animal and plant cells, click "Cell Models" and then scroll down to "Take me to the BACTERIAL CELL".

 The diagram below shows the evolutionary relationship between prokaryotes (bacteria and archaea) and eukaryotes (protists, fungi, plants, and animals).

 Click here to go to the Biology 102 chapter on prokaryotes.

 The exercises below require the use of a microscope.
 Click here for instructions on using the microscope.

-A2.
-Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
+- Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
 Examine a slide of cyanobacteria such as Anabaena under high power (400X).
-Draw representative cyanobacteria on the answer sheet.
+Draw representative cyanobacteria in your notebook.

 Below: Typical bacilli, typical spirilla, and anabaena (400X).
 Click on the photographs to view an enlargement.

 We will examine an organism called amoeba as an example of a eukaryotic cell.

 Prepare a slide of live Amoeba.
 Use a dropper to obtain a sample from the bottom of the culture jar.
 There may be a wheat seed on the bottom of the jar.
 Try to obtain a drop from the bottom near the seed.
 If live Amoeba are not available, observe a prepared slide of Amoeba.